wp-plugins/democracy-poll/readme.txt

 Tags: democracy, poll, polls, polling, vote, survey, opinion, research, usability, cache Donate link: wp-kama.ru

 Adds an AJAX democratic polls to your site.
 Visitors can vote more than one answer & add their own answers.
+Works with page-cache plugins like WP Total Cache.

 == Description ==